ARHG accredited alternative therapy and ancillary services

 Myotherapy

 Myotherapy is the assessment, treatment and management of musculoskeletal conditions, which may cause muscular dysfunction and pain thus affecting movement and mobility.
-Myotherapy involves a comprehensive physical evaluation and an integrated therapeutic approach of effected muscles, joints, nerves and associated viscera (organs) based on the individuals needs.
+Myotherapy involves a comprehensive physical evaluation and an integrated therapeutic approach of affected muscles, joints, nerves and associated viscera (organs) based on the individual’s needs.
 Myotherapy is used in the treatment of musculoskeletal conditions and pathologies, to restore optimal pain free movement; it is also used for preventative management and patient education.
 Myotherapists have an extensive knowledge of anatomy, pathology and musculoskeletal (acute and chronic) conditions that can be treated to restore the muscles, fascia and biomechanics.
 Myotherapists utilise a range of treatment techniques including myofascial dry needling, trigger pint release, electro-mechanical therapies (TENS), cupping, joint mobilization and various soft tissue manipulations, thermal (heat/cold) therapies, passive and active stretching and corrective rehabilitative exercise to restore and maintain the normal integrity of the soft tissue structures (muscles, tendons, ligaments and fascia).

 Nutrition